ANIP — Agent-Native Interface Protocol

 What ships today

 ANIP is not a spec waiting for implementations.
-It ships:
+It ships a working protocol, generation toolchain, Registry, Studio, conformance suites, and showcase applications.

 | Category | What's available |